kbaggen/SPINDELMATE/README.md

 ### ESP32 supported
 If you wish to buy one you should go for:

-ESP32 DevKit1 or ESP32 D1 mini
+ESP32 DevKit1 or ESP32 D1 mini (this is the one we most recommend and most tested).

 Please Read More at Wiki --> https://github.com/kbaggen/SPINDELMATE/wiki/Supported-ESP32